ecaron/smart-nightlight-manager/README.md

 * Had programmable color
 * Had an adjustable timer (turns off X minutes after being turned on)
 * Had an interface to show history of button pushes (so I can see when they were awake)
-* Schedule the light to change color on a schedule (so at 7am it turns to blue to indicate "Ok, its morning time!")
+* Schedule the light to change color on a schedule (so at 7am it turns to blue to indicate "Ok, it's morning time!")

 ## Live Demos
 | Demo of button turning light on  |